deroest6/Drum-Kit/README.md

 # Drum-Kit
+f

-I just want to bang on the drum all day.
-If this is you... get bangin to these drum beats!
+If your anything like Todd Rundgren just want to bang on the drums all day.
+Now you can!
+If this is you... get bangin!

 ### Web Technology Stack